Registration

 Change of Address

 Any changes in contact information must be reported immediately.
 Update contact information online through your LancerPoint portal.
 Students must submit a Student Information Change form to Admissions & Records to change their permanent address.
-The form may be downloaded and submitted through the links provided at https://pasadena.edu/admissions-and-aid/admissions-and-records/records-transcripts/student-information-change.php
+The form may be downloaded and submitted through the links provided on the Admissions & Records website.

 Study Load Regulations Maximum Load

 Students on probation (academic or progress warning) are limited to no more than 12 units during the Fall and Spring semesters.
-Such students should speak with a counselor frequently regarding progress and further program limitations.
+Such students should speak with an Academic Counselor frequently regarding progress and further program limitations.

 Concurrently enrolled high school students are limited to 11 units during Fall or Spring semesters and 9 for Summer sessions.